Structural Complexities of Matching Mechanisms: Concurrent Representation Complexity

 \subsection{Model}

-We now discuss the model needed to formulate our protocols and state our results for \autoref{sec:protocol-complexity}.
+We now switch gears, and investigate the structural complexity of communicating the matching (after all reports are known).
+Recall our \nameref{ppg:representation} Question: \questionTextRepresentation{} Investigating this questions requires a novel type of protocol in a novel model, which we now discuss.
 Recall that the set of applicants is $\Appls$ and the institutions is $\Insts$.
-This model has two major components, which we phrase as two assumptions: \begin{enumerate}[label=(Assumption \arabic*),ref=Assumption \arabic*,leftmargin=7.5em] \itemsep0em \item We assume there are many more applicants than institutions, specifically, $|\Appls| \ge |\Insts|^C$ for some fixed, arbitrary $C > 1$. \item We assume the priority lists of the institutions are a fixed piece of data that defines the mechanism being used, and are thus common knowledge to all applicants. \end{enumerate} See \autoref{fig:model-sizes-etc} for an illustration.
-In \autoref{sec:intro}, we discussed why these assumptions are plausible as stylized models of real matching mechanism environments (e.g. in school choice settings).
-Here, we discuss why these two assumptions are \emph{necessary} in order to make our questions nontrivial and distinct from prior work \cite{Segal07, GonczarowskiNOR19}.
-Our two goals will be to measure the complexity of concurrently representing to each applicant her own match (\autoref{sec:compression-complexity}), and the complexity of additionally jointly verifying that the matching is correct (\autoref{sec:verif-complexity}).
+Our model has two major components, which we phrase as two assumptions: \begin{enumerate}[label=(Assumption \arabic*),ref=Assumption \arabic*,leftmargin=7.5em] \itemsep0em \item We assume there are many more applicants than institutions, specifically, $|\Appls| \ge |\Insts|^C$ for some fixed, arbitrary $C > 1$. \item We assume the priority lists of the institutions are a fixed piece of data that defines the mechanism being used, and are thus known to all applicants. \end{enumerate} See \autoref{fig:model-sizes-etc} for an illustration.
+To begin, we discuss why these assumptions are necessary to capture the insights we seek.

 \textbf{(\ref{item:assumption-imbalanced})} First, we consider a many-to-one matching market with $|\Appls|\gg |\Insts|$.
 This means that each $h \in \Insts$ can match with multiple distinct applicants, up to some positive integer \emph{capacity} $q_h$.
 See \autoref{sec:additional-prelims} for the standard extension of the definitions of all the matching mechanisms we consider to many-to-one markets (which simply consider $q_h$ identical copies of $h$ for each $h \in \Insts$).